LONDON'S 10 MOST HAUNTED PUBS

-In fact, it seems all you need to do is die a terrible, gruesome death (or commit a murder or two) and you'll be allowed to stroll about your favourite pub for all of eternity.
+In fact, it seems all you need to do is die a terrible, gruesome death (or commit a murder or two) and you'll be allowed to stroll around your favourite pub for eternity.

 THE SPANIARDS INN